Tyson Foods reaches more settlements in chicken price-fixing litigation

-(Reuters) - Tyson Foods Inc said on Wednesday it would pay $221.5 million to settle a price-fixing litigation with two more groups of plaintiffs accusing it of illegally conspiring to inflate prices in the $65 billion chicken industry.
+(Reuters) - Tyson Foods Inc said on Wednesday it would pay $221.5 million to settle a price-fixing litigation with three groups of plaintiffs accusing it of illegally conspiring to inflate prices in the $65 billion chicken industry.

 The amount will be reflected in its first-quarter statements, the company said in a regulatory filing. (bit.ly/3irbA5a)